polinetuch/bamazon/README.md

 2. User's input will then contact the bamazon database
 3. User can also view the information of product that matches their selected ID and quantity
 4. Total price of the order is calculated
+5. The quantity of the products get purchased will be updated in the database